core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 When a client deletes a topic configuration, the topic is placed into the DELETED state and shortly after removed from the server.
 In this state, all subscribers are removed from the list of observers of the topic data resource and no further interactions with the topic are possible.

-When a client deletes a topic data, the topic is placed into the HALF CREATED state, where clients can read, update and delete the configuration of the topic.
+When a client deletes a topic data, the topic is placed into the HALF CREATED state, where clients can read, update and delete the configuration of the topic and awaits for a publisher to begin publication.

 ### Rate Limiting {#rate-limit}